Luke Maile Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 24th in the league.
+- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 23rd in MLB.

-- The Brewers' 4.11 team ERA ranks 14th across all MLB pitching staffs.
+- The Brewers have a 4.14 team ERA that ranks 15th among all league pitching staffs.

-- Brewers pitchers combine to give up 111 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Brewers pitchers combine to allow 114 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

-- Burnes makes the start for the Brewers, his 18th of the season.
-He is 6-5 with a 4.00 ERA and 96 strikeouts through 101 1/3 innings pitched.
+- Miley makes the start for the Brewers, his 13th of the season.
+He is 5-2 with a 3.36 ERA and 38 strikeouts through 61 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander went seven innings against the Pittsburgh Pirates, allowing two earned runs while surrendering one hit.
+- In his last time out on Tuesday, the left-hander went five innings against the Chicago Cubs, allowing four earned runs while surrendering nine hits.

+- The 36-year-old has a 3.36 ERA and 5.5 strikeouts per nine innings across 12 games this season, while allowing a batting average of .237 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.